 PALS Progress Per Task report is now available to school administrators!

-This report is now available not only for all grades at the school level!
+This report is now available for all grades for school-level users!

 From your School Home Page, click on the School Reports –> Assessment Results – Current Window –> PALS School Progress Per Task report.

 This report provides a description of each task as well as the following data points where relevant, for each task, across all three PALS assessment windows– Fall, Mid-Year, and Spring.

 You now have the option of signing your PALS Client Order using DocuSign!

 Email us at firstname.lastname@example.org to request the DocuSign option, in lieu of sending us a purchase order.